swift-conductor/conductor-client-python/docs/testing.md

 ## Unit Testing

-You can unit test your workflow on a remote server by using the testWorkflow method.
+You can unit test your workflow on a remote server by using the test_workflow method.
 A sample unit test code snippet is provided below.

 ### Sample Workflow JSON